 With all this in mind, what advice would Fell give other business owners looking to expand?
 “Do your due diligence and do plenty of research,” he says.
 Little did he know when they signed on to the new venue that the L train (which provides subway service between Williamsburg and Manhattan) is now slated to stop service in the next couple years to perform major repairs.
 “The conditions around you and the market can change,” Fell reflects, acknowledging that, as with any business, circumstances beyond your control can impact things.
 He remains optimistic though.
 “We’ll see what happens,” he says.
 “Maybe the L train closure will be a positive in that people in the neighborhood will choose to work out closer to home.”

 As for what’s next, Fell says they’re always progressing and looking to grow the business, which includes keeping an eye out for new locations while also maximizing his existing studio.
 They recently added a sports conditioning class to their schedule, taught by a former professional soccer player, as well as a kids bootcamp to leverage the family-focused crowd living in the area.
 Fell recognizes that he has a captive audience in Williamsburg, and plans to continue diversifying their offerings to keep his loyal client base coming back for more.

 Alex Fell served in the United States Marine Corps from 1996-2003.
 While enlisted, Alex was a forward observer with the infantry and was a member of the Marine Corps Martial Arts Demonstration Team.
 In 2004, he was honorably discharged from service with the rank of Sergeant.
 He holds a Bachelor of Arts degree from The City College of New York (CUNY) and is also an American Council on Exercise Certified Group Fitness Instructor.

-For more information about the ClassPass empowerment program, contact our team at email@example.com.
+For more information about the ClassPass empowerment program, contact the Partner Success team.